jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 Jenkins X evolves quickly, so `jx boot` records the Jenkinx X version to use in field `versionStream` within `jx-requirements.yml`.
 This establishes the version to use on subsequent invocations of `jx boot`.
-Update `versionStream` when you want to start using a newer version.
+Update `versionStream` when you want to start using a newer version of Jenkins X.

 ## Getting status